 Ralph Kimball and Margy Ross.
 The Data Warehouse Toolkit.
 3rd edition, 2013.
 (2nd edition 2002, 1st 1996.)
 (My notes are based on reading the 2nd edition, but I don’t think there are major relevant changes.)
 This book is not about temporal databases per se, but in Chapter 4 (and scattered around elsewhere) he talks about dealing with data that changes over time (“Slowly Changing Dimensions”).
 His first suggestion (Type 1) is to ignore the problem and overwrite old data with new.
 His Type 2 approach (make a new row) is better but loses the continuity between the old row and the new.
 Type 3 fixes that but supports only one change, not several.
 This writing is evidence for the need to handle temporal data, and the contortions that result from not having a systematic approach. (pdf)

 C. J. Date, Hugh Darwen, Nikos Lorentzos.
 Time and Relational Theory, Second Edition: Temporal Databases in the Relational Model and SQL.
 2nd edition, 2014.
 (First edition published in 2002.)
-I haven’t read this one yet but I would love to see what Date’s ideal system looks like.
-If you’ve read his other works you know that he is quite rigorous, often critical of SQL’s compromises vs the pure relational model (e.g.
+I read this in March 2018.
+If you’ve read Date & Darwen’s other works you know they are quite rigorous, often critical of SQL’s compromises vs the pure relational model (e.g.

 SQL:2011 Draft standard. (pdf) Personally I find the standard pretty disappointing.
 It uses separate start/end columns instead of built-in range types, although range types offer benefits like exclusion constraints and convenient operators for things like “overlaps” that are verbose to code correctly by hand.
 It only mentions inner joins, not the various outer joins, semi-joins (